Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Modules for SL(2,p)

+Let $p\geq 5$.
 Since $H=\SL_2(p)$ has a cyclic Sylow $p$-subgroup, there are only finitely many indecomposable modules for it over a field of characteristic $p$.
 In this section we describe how to construct all indecomposable modules for $H$ in characteristic $p$, using the projective indecomposable modules as a starting point.

+There are three blocks for $kH$: one consists of all faithful modules, one of all non-faithful modules other than the Steinberg, and one is simply the Steinberg module (see, for example, \cite[p.47]{andersen1983}).
+We understand the block containing the Steinberg module, and so we will concentrate on the other blocks.

-The Green correspondence \cite{alperin} shows that the number of indecomposable modules of dimension congruent to $i$ modulo $p$ for $H$ is the same as that of the normalizer $N_H(P)$ of a Sylow $p$-subgroup $P$ of $H$, a soluble group of order $p(p-1)$ with a centre of order $2$.
-However, for this group, it is easy to construct the indecomposable modules: the projective modules are of dimension $p$, and look like truncated polynomial rings $k[X]/(X^p-1)$, hence uniserial.
+The Green correspondence \cite[Theorem 11.1]{alperin} shows that the number of non-projective indecomposable modules of dimension congruent to $i$ modulo $p$ for $H$ is the same as that of the normalizer $N_H(P)$ of a Sylow $p$-subgroup $P$ of $H$, a soluble group of order $p(p-1)$ with a centre of order $2$.
+However, for this group, it is easy to construct the indecomposable modules: the projective modules are all of dimension $p$, and look like truncated polynomial rings $k[X]/(X^p-1)$, hence are uniserial.
+(There is a fixed $1$-dimensional module $N$ such that the $i$th socle layer of the projective cover of the trivial is $N^{\otimes i-1}$ for $1\leq i\leq p$, where we take $N^{\otimes 0}$ to be the trivial module.
+All other projectives are found by tensoring this projective by the various $1$-dimensional modules.)
 Every indecomposable module is a quotient of such a module, and as every simple module for $N_H(P)$ is $1$-dimensional, we see that there are exactly $p-1$ indecomposable modules of dimension $i$ for each $1\leq i\leq p$, with half of these faithful modules for $\SL_2(p)$ and half modules for $\PSL_2(p)$.

-In particular, we see that once we have constructed $p(p-1)$ non-projective, indecomposable modules for $H$ then we must have found them all.
-Thus we start with the simple and projective modules for $H$: letting $M=L(1)$ be the natural module for $H$, we construct all simple modules using symmetric powers
+In particular, we see that once we have constructed $p(p-1)$ indecomposable modules for $H$ other than the Steinberg module then we must have found them all.
+Thus we start with the simple and projective modules for $H$, which may be found in \cite[pp. 75--79]{alperin}.
+Letting $M=L(1)$ be the natural module for $H$, we construct all simple modules using symmetric powers

 with $L(i)$ being of dimension $i+1$.
 As with the case of $\SL_2(2^a)$, we will normally write the single number $i$ to refer to the simple module of dimension $i$, and so a module $3/5$ for $\SL_2(7)$, for example, is an $8$-dimensional module with $5$-dimensional socle $L(4)$ and $3$-dimensional top $L(2)$.
 The odd-dimensional simple modules are modules for $\PSL_2(p)$, and the even-dimensional ones are faithful modules for $\SL_2(p)$.